 If there is any doubt or uneasy feeling, do not hesitate and refrain from off-piste skiing.
 Safety always comes first!

-Moreover we recommend always to have an empergeny plan and know how to proceed in case of an accident, injury or avalanche.
-If necessary, you should call the mountain rescue notify the emergency services and give first aid.
+Moreover, we recommend always having an emergency plan and knowing how to proceed in case of an accident, injury or avalanche.
+If necessary, you should call the mountain rescue, notify the emergency services and give first aid.

-It is also very important that you always have an emergency plan in order to act in a structured and correct manner in case of an accident or other emergencies.
-If necessary notify the mountain rescue service in order to get rescued or to receive help with first aid and to transport the injured person to the hospital.
+It is also very important that you always have an emergency plan to act in a structured and correct manner in case of an accident or other emergencies.
+If necessary, notify the mountain rescue service to get rescued or to receive help with first aid and to transport the injured person to the hospital.

 Conclusion – 7 safety tips for skiing off-piste